How to set Up professional video studio Lighting? Lighting techniques to shoot traditional Hollywood portraits using LED Lights

 If you're convinced and you're in need of an LED Light now...

-The new P-180AD 180W professional studio LED panel from D & O Lighting is a versatile device with barn doors giving you options to throw the light exactly where you need it.
+The new 180W Bi-Color LED from D&O Lighting is a versatile device with barn doors giving you options to throw the light exactly where you need it.
 An adjustable temperature range also provides plenty of scope for experimentation in your shots.

-While LED lights run a lot cooler than their traditional counterparts, the professional studio LED lights from D & O includes heatsinking to extend the life of your LEDs.
-Arc-shaped fins enable natural cooling, increasing heat dissipation efficiency by up to 30%, and negating the need for noisy cooling fans.
+While LED lights run a lot cooler than their traditional counterparts, the 180W Bi-Color LED lights from D&O Lighting to include huge heatsinks attached to the back of the light, to extend the life of your LEDs.
+Arc-shaped fins enable natural cooling, increasing heat dissipation efficiency by up to 30%, and negate the need for noisy cooling fans.

 You get plenty of value, as the state of the art LEDs are rated at a useful life of 50,000 hours.
 Everything you need to get going is included, with two D-Tap to 3-Pin XLR DC-Cables, once AC power cable, detachable barn doors, and a sturdy carrying case rounding at the package.